JoeUgly/Ringfingers_Roster/README.md

 An exact match for both the preffix and the suffix is required.
 A single misinterpreted character in the prefix / suffix will cause the frame to be discarded.

-This behavior can be changed to be more lenient by invoking the --loose?? option.
+This behavior can be changed to be more lenient by invoking the `--loose` option.
-Using --loose?? will accept all nameplate text, even without a prefix or suffix match.
+Using `--loose` will accept all nameplate text, even without a prefix or suffix match.
 This will cause many more entries into the output file, many of which will be false positives.
 If you want to maximise the chances of detecting a player's name and you are not concerned about a somewhat bloated output file, then use this option.

 <br/><br/>
 ## Support
-Please report the following:
+Please report the following:\
-Bugs, errors, problems
+Bugs, errors, problems\
-Your PC specs and performance (the last few lines of the program's CLI output) Any other questions, requests, suggestions, comments,  etc
+Your PC specs and performance (the last few lines of the program's CLI output)\
+Any other questions, requests, suggestions, comments,  etc
 <br/><br/>